 Thank you for your interest in POB READS!
-Complete the sign-up form below, and our staff will follow up with the next steps!
+Complete the sign-up form below and we will follow up with the next steps!
 POB READS meets on the 1st Friday of September, November, January, and March at 11:00 AM.

 About the Books: All of these titles are available at Audible, most are available through NLS.